How to get started

 Countering the COVID-19 Aftershock: A Family Systems Reset

 The initial shock of a sudden change requires an equal surge of quickness.
 Responding quickly keeps negative impacts of the crisis from becoming overwhelming.
 Even as anxiety and contagions continue, we can flip the switch, by attending to our thinking and awakening our capacity for creative problem solving.
 Concepts and ideas of relationship systems theory will lead the way.
 Tap your best thinking and possibilities through an exploration of biblical illustrations, conversation and online resources.
-Each session is designed for those new to systems thinking and continuing learners alike.
-Participation in each session is optional.
-You’ll be welcomed every time.
-Registration Required.
+You can find the links to the videos of each session in the toolbox.

 Most Frequently Requested Services.